Mazur's inequality and laffaille's theorem: Introduction

-There are now many proofs that the tensor product of weakly admissible filtered isocrystals is weakly admissible.
-In the unramified case that we have been implicitly considering thus far, this was an immediate consequence of Laffaille's criterion.
-Later on, Faltings \cite{Fa95} generalized Laffaille's proof to the unramified case, and Totaro \cite{To96} found another proof related to Geometric Invariant Theory.
+As in \cite{FoRa05}, we establish the latter existence result by showing that any sufficiently generic $\mathbb{R}$-filtration of type $\mu$ with $\mu\geq t_{N}$ is weakly admissible, with a proof now based on a mixture of algebraic geometry and building theoretical tools. \begin{rem} The Fontaine-Rapoport method sketched above amounts to reduce a relatively hard existence problem in a CAT(0)-space (the converse of (\ref{eq:MazurIneq1}) or (\ref{eq:MazurIneq2})) to an easier existence problem on the boundary of that space ((\ref{eq:FontRapp}) or (\ref{eq:FontRapp2})), using a suitable fixed point theorem ((\ref{eq:LaffailleCrit1}) or (\ref{eq:LaffailleCrit2})).
+This line of thought has been used in other problems unrelated to $p$-adic Hodge theory, see \cite{Ka06} or the appendix of \cite{Ku14}. \end{rem} Various criteria for weak admissibility of unramified filtered $G$-isocrystals are listed in section \ref{sec:Laffaille}, including our generalization of Laffaille's criterion (the equivalence $(1)\iff(3)$ of Theorem~\ref{thm:Main1}).
+Mazur's inequality is addressed in section~\ref{sec:Mazur} (Theorem~\ref{thm:Main2MazurRec}).
+In the ramified case, we establish another list of criteria for weak admissibility in section~\ref{sec:EquivForWeaklyAdm}, using a Harder-Narasimhan filtration and its compatibility with tensor products.
+There are now many proofs of this compatibility, which essentially says that the tensor product of weakly admissible filtered isocrystals is weakly admissible.
+In the unramified case, this was an immediate consequence of Laffaille's criterion.
+Faltings \cite{Fa95} generalized Laffaille's proof to the unramified case, and Totaro \cite{To96} found yet another proof related to Geometric Invariant Theory.
 It turns out that Totaro's proof has a very clean building theoretical translation.
-Instead of just repeating his arguments in this smoother framework, we chose to treat the slightly more difficult case of semi-stable weakly admissible filtered isocrystals (Theorem~\ref{thm:TensorProductFargues}), where semi-stability here refers to the notion introduced by Fargues in connection with his own Harder-Narasimhan filtrations~\cite{Fa12}.
+Instead of just repeating his arguments in this smoother framework, we chose to treat the slightly more difficult case of semi-stable weakly admissible filtered isocrystals in section~\ref{sec:FarguesFilt} (Theorem~\ref{thm:TensorProductFargues}), where semi-stability here refers to the notion introduced by Fargues in connection with his own Harder-Narasimhan filtrations~\cite{Fa12}.
+In particular, we prove that Fargues's filtration on weakly admissible filtered isocrystals is compatible with tensor products (Theorem~\ref{thm:TensorProductFargues}), and moreover show that it is given by a convex projection (Lemma~\ref{lem:CaractWeaklAdmFiltVectorCase} and Proposition~\ref{prop:FarguesIsConvProj}): the algebraically defined Fargues $\mathbb{Q}$-filtration $\mathcal{F}_{F}$ of a weakly admissible filtered isocrystal $(V,\varphi,\mathcal{F})$ is the best approximation (in a metric sense) of the Newton $\mathbb{Q}$-filtration $\mathcal{F}_{N}^{\iota}$ of $(V,\varphi)$ by a filtration whose steps are weakly admissible subspaces of $(V,\varphi,\mathcal{F})$.

+In sections~\ref{sec:Laffaille} and \ref{sec:Mazur}, our filtered isocrystals are unramified (i.e.~$K=K_{0}$ in standard notations).
+In the remaining sections, they are defined with respect to an extension $L$ of the fraction field $K$ of the Witt vectors $W(k)$, which we do not require to be finite or unramified.
+The residue field $k$ is a perfect field of characteristic $p>0$, which is only required to be algebraically closed in Theorem~\ref{thm:Main2MazurRec}.
+Throughout the paper, we work with $\Gamma$-filtrations (defined in~\ref{subsec:GrFil}), where $\Gamma$ is a non-trivial subgroup of $\mathbb{R}$.
+For applications to $p$-adic Hodge theory, one should take $\Gamma=\mathbb{Z}$ for Hodge filtrations and $\Gamma=\mathbb{Q}$ for Newton, Harder-Narasimhan and Fargues filtrations.